"*" indicates required fields

-When selling a house everybody wants two things; a quick sale and the full asking price.
+When selling a house everybody wants two things; a quick property sale and the full asking price.
 Unfortunately for most people, this is not achievable, with selling a house often becoming a demanding process that appears to take forever.

 In a similar vein to other industries, the property market is based on the simple economic equation of ‘supply and demand’.
 These two factors can impact both the price of a property and the time it spends on the market.
 The supply and demand of property vary drastically across the UK, with some regions experiencing a far more competitive market than others.
 It will come as no surprise that the supply and demand of property in London are not harmonious, with people frantically searching through the capital’s more affordable properties and battling it out at the offers stage.